Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 How much does a utility deposit bond cost in Texas?

 Some utility service providers in Texas require consumers to post surety bonds in lieu of cash deposits before services can begin.
-If you’ve been told by a utility company in Texas that you need a surety bond, our experts can help.
+If you’ve been told by a utility company in Texas that you need a surety bond, our surety professionals can help.

 Required bond amounts vary.
 Each utility company has its own set of rules and way of calculating the amount of bond coverage you’ll need to purchase.
 Applicants should verify their required bond amount and utility account number with the service provider prior to bonding.